gjsjohnmurray/webterminal-vscode/README.md

  ![Server Manager tree](images/README/demo1.gif)

- > The extension is competing in the [InterSystems Grand Prix 2022](https://openexchange.intersystems.com/contest/23) programming contest.
-Voting period: May 30 - June 5, 2022.
-If you like it please vote for it.
+ > The extension competed in the [InterSystems Grand Prix 2022](https://openexchange.intersystems.com/contest/23) programming contest.
+Thanks to those who voted for it.

 ## Installation